foundational-networks/PEEL/Omnet_Sims/README.md

 ### Step 6: Running the large-scale simulations and extracting the results

 The config files for large-scale simulations can be used for evaluating various collective operations and algorithms.
-To run the large-scale simulations under distinct collective algorithms for a specific collective operation, first make sure that you are in the right directory (```PEEL/Omnet_Sims/dc_simulations/simulations/sims```) and then use the following commands to download the distribution files, run the simulations, and extract the results:
+To run the large-scale simulations under distinct collective algorithms for a specific collective operation, first make sure that you are in the right directory (```PEEL/Omnet_Sims/dc_simulations/simulations/sims```) and then use the following commands to download the distribution files, run the simulations, extract the results, and plot the figures:

 ```
 bash $DIST_DOWNLOWDER.sh